huBioinfo/HRCHY-CytoCommunity/README.md

 python Step1_Construct_KNNgraph.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- InputFolderName: The folder name of input dataset.
+- InputFolderName: The folder name of the input dataset.
 - KNN_K: The K value used in the construction of the undirected KNN graph for each image.
 This value can be empirically set to the integer closest to the square root of the average number of cells in the images in the dataset.

 #### 2. Use Step2 to convert the input data to the standard format required by Torch.